thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Regardless of source type, all relational database systems have a few things in common.

-1. A database server manages a cluster of databases.
+1. A database server manages a database cluster.
 1. A database client connects to a database server.
 1. A database client sends SQL commands to a database server.
 1. A database server sends rows of information back to a database client.
+1. A single database cluster often contains multiple databases.
-1. A single database often manages multiple tables.
+1. A single database often contains multiple tables.
-1. A single table often manages multiple rows of information.
+1. A single table often contains multiple rows of information.
 1. Rows are automatically persisted to the hard disk by the database server.

+[INSERT DATABASE CLIENT-SERVER DIAGRAM]

-For example, the Movie Junkies web application might use one database server with two databases: a `movie_junkies_dev` database for the development environment and `movie_junkies_test` database for the test environment.
+For example, the Movie Junkies web application from earlier might use a database cluster that contains two databases: a `movie_junkies_dev` database for the development environment and `movie_junkies_test` database for the test environment.

 ```text
         Name        |   Owner   | Encoding